pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 As the user base grows, some tables might have tens of millions of data records, which slows down reads and writes.
 The usual approach is to shard the data, but this has some problems:

 - The distributed transactions are hard to handle.
-- MySQL can’t create secondary indexes.
+- MySQL can't create secondary indexes.
 - The shards might not be able to further scale out.
-- There’s no way to perform cross-shard joins.
+- There's no way to perform cross-shard joins.
-- It’s hard to perform a sort-merge join on the result set.
+- It's hard to perform a sort-merge join on the result set.

-### It’s hard to change schemas for big tables
+### It's hard to change schemas for big tables

 At Chehaoduo, our business model changes rapidly.
 To adapt to the business requirements, we have to frequently change table schemas.